 For visitors who are already in Queen Elizabeth National Park, Bwindi is very easy to reach by a 2 to 3-hour drive south.
 You can drive through Ishasha on this route to see the famous tree-climbing lions before arriving in Buhoma.

 If you're coming up from Lake Mburo National Park, the drive is 5-6 hours.

 This route is one of the longest and most popular routes, covering roughly 330 miles through beautiful scenery.
 It includes a tarmac highway for the first 5-6 hours, followed by bumpier terrain on a gravel road for the final 4 hours.

 This is the easiest and quickest route to Bwindi Impenetrable National Park, covering around 240 miles.
 It involves taking the highway from Kampala to Ntungama, before branching off and connecting to a smaller gravel road for the remainder of the journey.

 This is the best route to take to access the Nkuringo area of the park.
-It involves driving directly from Kampala to Kabale, before following a bumpy mountains road through small communities, covering roughly 65 miles, to Nkuringo.
+It involves driving directly from Kampala to Kabale, before following a bumpy mountain road through small communities, covering roughly 65 miles, to Nkuringo.

 Ready to explore Bwindi?

 The tours below showcase just some of what is possible.
 Use these itineraries as starting points, or to draw inspiration.
 Then get in touch, and let our expert team help craft the perfect itinerary for you.

 Combine chimp trekking in Kibale Forest with mountain gorilla treks in Bwindi Impenetrable National Park.
 A well-paced highlights tour unlocking some of Uganda's most impressive experiences.
 Consider breaking up the journey from Kibale to Bwindi with a classic safari at…